 Since being elected to the Illinois House of Representatives in 1988, Lou Lang has established himself as one of the Legislature's most effective leaders.
 Representing the 16th District, which includes Lincolnwood, Morton Grove and Skokie and portions of Chicago's West Ridge neighborhood, Lang, who currently serves as a Deputy Majority Leader in the House, has fought for economic development, working families, civil rights, and health care and Medicaid reform.

-Ms. Leipsiger, MSW, LSW, is the Director of Policy and Advocacy at Forefront, Illinois' regional association of grantmakers and council on nonprofits.
+Ms. Leipsiger, MSW, LSW, is the Executive Director of Reimagine Illinois, a new policy and advocacy organization.
 Alison comes from state government where she served as Legislative Director for Illinois State Senator Daniel Biss.
 Alison studied human development and family studies at the University of Illinois at Urbana-Champaign and earned an MSW at Washington University in St. Louis, focusing on economic and urban development.
 Prior to graduate school, she served one year in the AmeriCorps National Civilian Community Corps.
-Alison previously worked for the Heartland Alliance for Human Needs and Human Rights, is an NASW-IL member, and a licensed social worker.
+Alison previously worked for the Heartland Alliance and Forefront, is an NASW-IL member, and a licensed social worker.

 Mr. Liss, certified public accountant, is a director at the Evanston office of Porte Brown LLC where he provides accounting, tax and business consulting services to entrepreneurial businesses, individuals, estates, trusts and not-for-profit organizations.
 He is a past board president of Connections for the Homeless and a past board treasurer of the Evanston Chamber of Commerce.
 In addition to currently serving on the board of the Chicago Innocence Project, he is also currently on the Advisory Council of Turing Point and service of the Joint Budget, Finance and Audit Committee of the ACLU and Roger Baldwin Foundation of Illinois.